MikeSWang/Triumvirate/docs/source/index.rst

 ===============

-Key underlying numerical algorithms were originally developed by Naonori S Sugiyama, and are available in |hitomi|_.
+Key underlying numerical algorithms were originally developed by Naonori S Sugiyama, and are available in the GitHub repository |hitomi|_.

 Contributing